Tuesday, March 25, 2008

 Once the crew car cleared onto the main, the engineer would whistle off the high ball, and those magnificent motors would roar into life into the night.

-They are heading for some dark, lonely, north Canadian wilderness.
+With 65 cars in tow, they are heading for dark, lonely, north Canadian wilderness.
 Next civilization is 100 miles to the east up the mighty Skeena River.

 Railroad Stuff: Canadian National Railways 9076, F-7, built by GMD, London Ontario, as road class GFA-15d, 1,500 hp, August 1952, serial number A-358, remanufactured as an F7Au in December 1972, damaged in a wreck on the Nechako subdivision in 1976, and received a “new” nose from retired 9046.
 Retired in 1989, and scrapped at Sidbeck-Feruni in May 1994.